 There are four main areas of pastoral care that are provided to every pupil:

 Emotional wellbeing is crucial for our children to feel settled and happy.
 Group tutors and Heads of Year are the first point of contact at all times, although our school counsellor is available for children and parents at times of particular need.
 Our Medical Centre can also be a safe haven, if time out is required.
-The Chaplain plays a pivotal role in our pastoral team.
-She sits on the Pastoral Committee each week, so has an excellent knowledge of the children and any adversity or difficulties which they may be going through.
-As a regular visitor to the boarding houses, she has a good relationship with boarders of all faiths and is always ready to listen, support and advise.
+The Spiritual Director plays a pivotal role in our pastoral team.
+They sit on the Pastoral Committee each week, so have an excellent knowledge of the children and any adversity or difficulties which they may be going through.
+As a regular visitor to the boarding houses, they have a good relationship with boarders of all faiths and is always ready to listen, support and advise.
 PSHEE (Personal, Social, Health & Economic Education) classes complement our philosophy of teaching the whole child.

 There is an inclusive atmosphere and a strong community spirit at Millfield Prep.
 For boarders, houseparents are vital to the happy and secure environment within the houses.
 Sporting houses play a role in including every child and promoting a team spirit, whatever their age or ability.
 In lessons children work towards HMCs (Head's Commendations) and a house point system for good work or behaviour in and around the school, which also gets fed into the house shield competition.
 Our Year 8 Pastoral Monitors are trained in skills of listening, advising and supporting their peers and younger children, and act as positive role models.
 This fosters a sense of community across the ages, helps the children to appreciate looking after each other and gives a sense of family to those living away from home.